cyface-de/data-collector/README.md

 If you run the Cyface data collector on your own, you are responsible for providing a valid environment, including Mongo.

 The database is used to store the collected data and information about valid user accounts.
-For information on how to install and run a Mongo database on your machine please follow the https://docs.mongodb.com/manual/installation/#mongodb-community-edition[tutorial].
+For information on how to install and run a Mongo database on your machine please follow the [tutorial](https://docs.mongodb.com/manual/installation/#mongodb-community-edition).
 If you take the default installation, the default settings of the Cyface data collector should be sufficient to connect to that instance.
 **ATTENTION: However be aware this is not recommended as a production environment.**

 #### Data Collector Arguments
 The Cyface data collector supports a few parameters to fine tune the runtime.
 All of these parameters also provide reasonable defaults for a quick setup.
-The parameters are provided using the typical https://vertx.io/docs/vertx-core/java/#_the_vertx_command_line[Vertx `-conf` parameter] with a value in JSON notation.
+The parameters are provided using the typical [Vertx `-conf` parameter](https://vertx.io/docs/vertx-core/java/#_the_vertx_command_line) with a value in JSON notation.

 The following parameters are supported: